What is a credit rating?

 A credit rating is an assessment of a borrower’s credit worthiness - or their ability to repay a debt or their likelihood of defaulting.
 Independent bodies called credit rating agencies assess borrowers to decide their credit rating.
-In broad terms, a credit rating is the credit ratings agency’s assessment of the credit worthiness of a borrower – that is, its ability to repay its debt and the likelihood of default.

 - Rating methodology used by Australia Ratings

 - ASIC regulation of credit rating agencies in Australia.